 “Playclothes, though strictly for summertime… were one step away from bathing suits, just as demure and relentlessly perky. ” – What We Wore.

 The main style of playsuit was a one-piece romper.
 The top resembled a button-down blouse that would come in at the waist and extend into shorts.
 A waistband often defined the waist and separated top from bottom.
 The shorts would fit similarly to the pants of the day – tight at the waist and loose and wide-legged with a pleat or two.
 The shorts came to about mid-thigh, also wide legged.
 Some shorts were pleated all the way around so they looked like tennis skirts.
-Buttons would sometimes extend down the front of the shorts, although these were often decorative, not functional.
-They gave a nautical look which was popular in the 1930s and remained popular through the 1950s.
-Real functional buttons were on the side or back by the late 1940s.
+Buttons would sometimes extend down the front of the shorts, although these were often decorative, rather than functional.
+They gave a nautical look, which was popular in the 1930s and remained popular through the 1950s.
+Functional buttons were on the side or back by the late 1940s.

 Vintage Playsuits with Skirts

 Almost all playsuits came with a matching overskirt.
 It would be worn over the shorts to look like a dress.
-It could be button down like a shirtwaist dress skirt but usually wrap around in a variety of styles.
-To go with the youthfulness of playwear, most skirts were dirndl style with large ruffles, pinafores with large pockets, or simply A line.
+It could be button-down like a shirtwaist dress skirt, but was usually wraparound in a variety of styles.
+To go with the youthfulness of playwear, most skirts were dirndl style with large ruffles, pinafores with large pockets, or a simple A-line.

 The skirt was usually longer than the shorts, between low thigh and above knee length depending on the age and modesty level of the wearer.
 The removable skirt allowed women to wear the outfit out in public like a dress, but take it off for sports or beachwear.
 Shorts were still too revealing to be worn in public settings such as to the movies or to lunch with friends.

 The 1940s jumper shortall had longer straps and a shorter bib front that required wearing a shirt underneath.
 Denim, twill, or heavy cotton were ideal fabrics for shortalls and jumper shorts.
-They rembled overalls more than playsuits, however by the 50s the true jumpsuit was in play.
+They resembled overalls more than playsuits, however by the ’50s, the true jumpsuit was in play.

-The 50s jumpsuit was a one-piece knee length pant and top combination suit.
-They would have straps like playsuits or overalls but the halter top and button down sleeveless shirt were also good options.
-Most jumpsuits were worn without a shirt underneath however that was certainly an option.
-Jumpsiouts usually had matching belts and side pockets too.
-In this way, they resembled 40s work clothes and Land Arm uniforms but now in a more stylish summer fashion.
+The 1950s jumpsuit was a one-piece knee length pant and top combination suit.
+They could have straps like playsuits or overalls, but the halter top and button down sleeveless shirt were also good options.
+Most jumpsuits were worn without a shirt underneath, however that was certainly an option.
+Jumpsuits usually had matching belts and side pockets, too.
+In this way, they resembled ’40s work clothes and Land Army uniforms – but now in a more stylish summer fashion.